aliuadepoju/technical_test/PlateNumberGenerator/readme.md

     User does not need to be authenticated to access the the plate number generating page and also be able to see all plates that have been     generated
 </p>

-<p>User can can filter generated plate numbers using LGA as search criteria</p>
+<p>User can filter generated plate numbers using LGA as search criteria</p>

 <h2>API Docs(Tested with postman)</h2>